vertxxyz/NDocumentation/README.md

 #### DocumentationPageAddition
 - Extend *DocumentationPageAdditition* to add content to DocumentationPages (either *DocumentationPage*s or the *DocumentationPageRoot*.)
 - Additional content is sorted by the Order field, with lower values being displayed above others.
+- Color and Title can be overriden to style these Button Links.

 ----
 ### Content